Skip to main content

 Written by Charley Bader

-Within the reporting section for an experiment you are able to see;
+Within the Global Reporting & Segment Breakdown section for an experiment you are able to see;

 • The number of users within the variant & control